fhunleth/sdburner/README.md

    Buildroot project will need to be updated.)
 2. Adafruit [PiTFT 2.2" HAT w/ buttons](https://www.adafruit.com/products/2315)
 3. USB card reader
-4. Standoffs, other hardware to put keep it together
+4. Standoffs, other hardware to hold everything together

-The software side is not that easy to build right now, but if enough people are interested, we'll write up instructions.
+The software side is not that easy to build, but if enough people are interested, we'll write up instructions.
 In the end, it's just copying an image to a MicroSD card and putting it in the Raspberry Pi 2, but for now you'll need to build it yourself.
 The image builder can be found at